Cyril Connolly: Personal life

 Connolly was married three times.
 His first wife Jean Bakewell (1910–1950) left him in 1939, moving back to the United States.
 She later became the wife of Laurence Vail (former husband of Peggy Guggenheim and Kay Boyle) but, following years of health problems, she died of a stroke while on a trip to Paris at the age of 39.

 Connolly's grave (right) in Berwick, 2017.

 Connolly married his second wife, Barbara Skelton, in 1950.
 The marriage ended in 1956.
 His third wife, whom he married in 1959, was Deirdre Craven (1931–2023), a granddaughter of James Craig, 1st Viscount Craigavon, by whom he had two children later in life, including the writer Cressida Connolly (born 1960).
 Through his daughter Cressida, Connolly is the paternal grandfather of the English actress Nell Hudson.
 After Connolly's death in 1974, his widow married Peter Levi.

 In 1967, Connolly settled in Eastbourne, to the amusement of Beaton, who suggested he was lured back by the cakes they had enjoyed in school outings to the town.
-He died on 26 November 1974, having continued to the end as a Sunday Times journalist, and was buried in Berwick churchyard, Sussex.
-His grave bears the inscription Intus aquae dulces vivoque sedilia saxo (Aeneid book IX: "Within, fresh water and seats in the living rock.")
+He died on 26 November 1974, aged 71, having continued to the end as a Sunday Times journalist, and was buried in Berwick churchyard, Sussex.
+His grave bears the inscription "Intus aquae dulces vivoque sedilia saxo" (Aeneid book IX: "Within, fresh water and seats in the living rock.")

 Since 1976, Connolly's papers and personal library of over 8,000 books have been housed at the University of Tulsa.

 Assessment

-In The Unquiet Grave Connolly writes: "Approaching forty, sense of total failure:...
+In The Unquiet Grave, Connolly wrote: "Approaching forty, sense of total failure:...
 Never will I make that extra effort to live according to reality which alone makes good writing possible: hence the manic-depressiveness of my style,—which is either bright, cruel and superficial; or pessimistic; moth-eaten with self-pity."

-Kenneth Tynan, writing in the March 1954 Harper's Bazaar, praised Connolly's style as 'one of the most glittering of English literary possessions.'
+Kenneth Tynan, writing in the March 1954 Harper's Bazaar, praised Connolly's style as "one of the most glittering of English literary possessions".

-David Mason, in an essay on crime and booksellers, asserts that Connolly had a reputation amongst booksellers as a conniving thief: "That a man so important to modern literature acted so shoddily as to break an honourable code of conduct and steal from booksellers who had trusted him."
+David Mason, in an essay on crime and booksellers, asserts that Connolly had a reputation among booksellers as a conniving thief: "That a man so important to modern literature acted so shoddily as to break an honourable code of conduct and steal from booksellers who had trusted him."